gourteacher/android_course_questions/README.md

 - The application reads a restaurants JSON file and builds a list of restaurants.
 - We then display the list of the names of the restaurants  in the TextView.

+### Branch question_fragments
+- This application uses the Navigation Component for the  fragments.
+- It has a Bottom Navigation to move between the fragments.
+- We have : InboxFragment, OutBoxFragent and HelpFragment

+- TODO 1:
+    - Bottom Navigation currently contains Inbox and Outbox menu items.
+    - Complete it so that the user can switch to HelpFragment

+- TODO 2:
+  - Add an CatFragment that displays:
+  - 1. The text "Cat Fragment" in a TextView.
+  - 2. An image view below the TextView with a Cat image.
+  - There is a cat image in res/drawable
+  - Add this new fragment to the Bottom Navigation